LandonDvong/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+ SQL is the language to write databases and communicate with them, relational databases are databases that store related data within them

 2. Why do tables need a `primary key`?

+Its used to identify each entry of the database.
+It's needed so that the database tables don't get messed up.
+Primary keys are unique and can only be used once in a table, otherwise the data would get confused and messed up

 3. What is the name given to a table column that references the primary key on another table.

+It is called a foreign key.
+It's a key that references the primary key on another table and a task table, you can have the task bring up a particular project by adding a task table.

 4. What do we need in order to have a _many to many_ relationship between two tables.

+2 additional tables containing foreign keys

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.